RFlanagan82/cms-employee-tracker/README.md

 ## Credits and Contributions
 On 10-6-2020, I spent some time during the lunch break listening to TA- Peter Colella work the Update Employee Role function with a fellow classmate.

-Later that afternoon, I spent some time with my tutor, Andrew Hardemon - who helped me add in my Foreign Key values in the employeetracker.sql file, and View By Manager concat issues as well as troubleshooting the Employee Update Role function before it was at the end of our time.
+Later that afternoon, I spent some time with my tutor, Andrew Hardemon - who helped me add in my Foreign Key values in the employeetracker.sql file, troubleshoot my View By Manager concat issues, and Employee Update Role function.

+He also worked with me to help troubleshoot the Employee Update Role function before it was at the end of our time.

 ## Badge